Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 ![Cuis Window](LayoutTour/Cuis-019.png)

-Go ahead and resize the cyan LayoutMorph to see how things are kept in place.
+Go ahead and resize the skyBlue LayoutMorph to see how things are kept in place.

+If you 'show halo' from the layout edit panel or command-click on the skyBlue rectangle, you can drag the yellow circle on the lower right corner of the LayoutMorph to change its size dynamically.

 ![Cuis Window](LayoutTour/Cuis-020.png)

 By now I expect that you know what the buttons do and can play all day with layouts.

 You can use the layout and layoutSpec edit panels to test how you want your Morphs to resize within their containers.

+LayoutMorphs can be nested and given their own LayoutSpecs.

 In Part 2 on Layouts, we will look at the code for setting up the edit panels themselves.